transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-design-and-implementation-design-and-plan-v2.0.md

 It is recommended to follow starter RBAC strategy and best practices:

-**Recommendation** :
+**Recommendation** : <br>
 • Principle of least privilege access should always be adhered to.
-Only grant the minimal permissions needed to accomplish the task
+Only grant the minimal permissions needed to accomplish the task <br>
-• Least privilege is an end state – it requires a process to achieve it and this process must be established and followed
+• Least privilege is an end state – it requires a process to achieve it and this process must be established and followed <br>
-• It requires a combination of approaches: o Limiting the count of administrators or members of privileged groups o Delegating lesser privileges to accounts o Provide privileges on-demand and revoke them once the task is completed o Providing a process for emergency access and rare-use scenarios
+• It requires a combination of approaches: <br>
+o Limiting the count of administrators or members of privileged groups <br>
+o Delegating lesser privileges to accounts <br>
+o Provide privileges on-demand and revoke them once the task is completed <br>
+o Providing a process for emergency access and rare-use scenarios <br>
-• Periodic access reviews should be performed to ensure user who no longer require certain roles have those permissions revoked
+• Periodic access reviews should be performed to ensure user who no longer require certain roles have those permissions revoked <br>
-• Users should generally not be given access to resources directly, but instead be added to Groups that have assigned roles (and later be removed from those Groups)
+• Users should generally not be given access to resources directly, but instead be added to Groups that have assigned roles (and later be removed from those Groups) <br>
 • Utilization of Privileged Identity Management (PIM) to provide time-based and approval-based role activation is very useful to avoid unnecessary and excessive permissions to users or groups for periods longer than necessary.
 Just-In-Time (JIT) access is a feature of PIM

 The below table shows some of the commonly utilized built-in Roles that are utilized within Azure, and what actions users/identities can take when assigned that role (either directly or through Groups).
 For this reason, it is important to limit Owners and Security Admins and utilize PIM and/or JIT: